-The ISGs such as MX, ISG15, OAS, IFITM, IFIT, and IFI observed in our results have also been reported as hub genes in a bioinformatics study performed using muscle from a patient with DM.^{30,36,37} Myxovirus resistance protein 1 (MxA) is a key mediator of the interferon-induced antiviral response against a variety of viruses.38 Sarcoplasmic MxA expression has been shown to be a DM hallmark, and the European NeuroMuscular Center (ENMC) 2018 DM classification criteria include perifascicular MxA overexpression as definite DM muscle biopsy findings.35 ISG15 is one of the most strongly induced ISGs; it was also found to be selectively overexpressed in muscle from adult patients who had DM with perifascicular atrophy.39 A previous study proposed that the ISG15 expression level in muscle alone could be used to reliably quantify IFN1 pathway activation in adult inflammatory myositis.40 In patients with juvenile DM, muscle ISG15 expression was found to be inversely correlated with the clinical and histological severity of the disease; these results suggest that ISG15 negatively regulates the IFN1 signaling pathway.41 Thus, ISG15 may be used as a biomarker for DM diagnosis and monitoring; further research on the use of ISG15 for this purpose is expected.
-The expression of USP18 and SOCS3, which are negative regulators of IFN1 pathway signaling, 41-43 was also found to increase in the current study.
-The possibility of their involvement in regulating sustained IFN1 signaling pathway activation in DM can be considered.
-Among the other genes analyzed in this study, STAT2 and IRF1 which are ISG transcription factors, have been reported to be overexpressed in DM.29
+The ISGs such as MX, ISG15, OAS, IFITM, IFIT, and IFI observed in our results have also been reported as hub genes in a bioinformatics study performed using muscle from a patient with DM (27-29).
+Myxovirus resistance protein 1 (MxA) is a key mediator of the interferon-induced antiviral response against a variety of viruses.
+Sarcoplasmic MxA expression has been shown to be a DM hallmark, and the European NeuroMuscular Center (ENMC) 2018 DM classification criteria include perifascicular MxA overexpression as definite DM muscle biopsy findings (26).
+ISG15 is one of the most strongly induced ISGs; A previous study proposed that the ISG15 expression level in muscle alone could be used to reliably quantify IFN1 pathway activation in adult inflammatory myositis (30).
+In patients with juvenile DM, muscle ISG15 expression was found to be inversely correlated with the clinical and histological severity of the disease; these results suggest that ISG15 negatively regulates the IFN1 signaling pathway (31).
+Thus, ISG15 may be used as a biomarker for DM diagnosis and monitoring; further research on the use of ISG15 for this purpose is expected.
+The expression of USP18 and SOCS3, which are negative regulators of IFN1 pathway signaling (31-33), was also found to increase in the current study.
+The possibility of their involvement in regulating sustained IFN1 signaling pathway